jensbambauer/seriale/site/content/seriale-pro.md

     data:
       image: /img/videmic-teaser-2.jpg
       reversed: true
-      headline: 'Videmic App'
+      headline: "Videmic App"
-      text: "die Seriale online presents its program in a channel in the videmic app.
+      text: 'die Seriale online presents its program in a channel in the videmic app.
 The channel offers information about die Seriale, Seriale Pro and Seriale Educational.
 You can download trailers of digital series and watch them everywhere.
-A favorites list allows you to plan your visit of the online festival.<br><br> From June 3 to 8, 2020, you can watch episodes of the selected digital series of die Seriale and live recordings of the keynotes and the panels of Seriale Pro in the videmic app for free.<br><br>The free videmic app is bilingual: English and German. videmic is available in the AppStore and in Google Play.<br><br><a target=\"_blank\" class=\"button button--external\" href=\"https://videmic.de/app\">Get the Videmic App</a>"
+A favorites list allows you to plan your visit of the online festival.<br><br> From June 3 to 8, 2020, you can watch episodes of the selected digital series of die Seriale and live recordings of the keynotes and the panels of Seriale Pro in the videmic app for free.<br><br>The free videmic app is bilingual: English and German. videmic is available in the AppStore and in Google Play.<br><br><a target="_blank" class="button button--external" href="https://videmic.de/app">Get the Videmic App</a>'
   # - partial: text-and-image
   #   headline: the venue
   #   reversed: true